matt-curtis/developer.sketchapp.com/_reference/MSSliceLayer.md

 ---
 title: MSSliceLayer
+summary: Subclass of MSLayer representing a slice in the document.
+Although it may have a style attribute, this is never used.
 inherits:
   - MSLayer
 rels:
   - MSRect
   - MSArtboardGroup
 ---

 Subclass of [MSLayer](/docs/MSLayer/) representing a slice in the document.
 Although it may have a style attribute, this is never used.